Academic Services

 Nontraditional Student Services:

-Nontraditional students comprise an important component of the university community.
-The Advising, Retention + Career Center provides a variety of offerings that address the needs and experiences of adults returning to college.
+Nontraditional students are an important part of the university community.
 Working adult students, students with children or other family responsibilities, veterans, and adults in various life transitions, will find resources to support them.
 Further information may be obtained from the Advising, Retention + Career Center.

 Visit the ARCC website.